 - Taha AS, McCloskey C, Craigen T, et al. Mortality following blood transfusion for non-variceal upper gastrointestinal bleeding.
 Frontline Gastroenterol 2011;2:218-25.
 [Crossref] [PubMed]

 - Odutayo A, Desborough MJ, Trivella M, et al. Restrictive versus liberal blood transfusion for gastrointestinal bleeding: a systematic review and meta-analysis of randomised controlled trials.
 Lancet Gastroenterol Hepatol 2017;2:354-60.
 [Crossref] [PubMed]

 - Garcia-Tsao G, Abraldes JG, Berzigotti A, et al. Portal hypertensive bleeding in cirrhosis: Risk stratification, diagnosis, and management: 2016 practice guidance by the American Association for the study of liver diseases.
 Hepatology 2017;65:310-35.
 [Crossref] [PubMed]

 - Tripathi D, Stanley AJ, Hayes PC, et al. U.K. guidelines on the management of variceal haemorrhage in cirrhotic patients.
 Gut 2015;64:1680-704.
 [Crossref] [PubMed]

 - Acute upper gastrointestinal bleeding in over 16s: management.
 Clinical guideline [CG141].
 National Institute for Health and Care Excellence 2016.
 Available online: https://www.nice.org.uk/guidance/cg141/ifp/chapter/About-this-information

 Cite this article as: Lam D, Olynyk JK.
-Should red blood cell transfusion be immediately given to a cirrhotic patient with active upper gastrointestinal bleeding?
+Red blood cell transfusion in the cirrhotic patient with gastrointestinal bleeding.
 AME Med J 2018;3:111.